 General Election 2017

-On Thursday 8 June 2017 the UK will go to the polls after Prime Minister Theresa May called a snap general election.
+On Thursday 8 June 2017 the UK went to the polls after Prime Minister Theresa May called a snap general election.
 Here you can find comment, analysis and information from academics at the University of Sheffield.

 How George Osborne is still making his political voice heard